-Another use for the fingerprint sensor according to an official Google blog post.
-(No word on Windows laptops or iOS devices yet.)or Android phone: a password-free way to log into websites and web apps with the Chrome web browser.
-In the Chrome 70 beta, fingerprint web authentication is now enabled by default for Android and MacOS,
+Another use for the fingerprint sensor on your MacBook Pro or Android phone: a password-free way to log into websites and web apps with the Chrome web browser.
+In the Chrome 70 beta, fingerprint web authentication is now enabled by default for Android and MacOS, according to an official Google blog post.
+(No word on Windows laptops or iOS devices yet.)

-Fingerprint scanning could be used as an easier alternative than typing in your password, or act as an extra layer of security with.
+Fingerprint scanning could be used as an easier alternative than typing in your password, or act as an extra layer of security with two-factor authentication.

 It seems like Google has been placing more emphasis on fingerprint scanning for the web recently.
 Last year it added fingerprint scanning to the Chrome OS -- note that Chrome OS is a different thing than the Google Chrome web browser, but both are internet browsing machines -- despite the fact that no current Chromebook has a fingerprint sensor.
 This month Chrome OS code was spotted referencing fingerprint sensing as an "out-of-box experience."